 The following topics will walk you through how Harness implements common deployments according to platforms and scenarios:

-- AMI (Amazon Machine Image) Deployment
+- AMI (Amazon Machine Image)

-- AWS Elastic Container Service (ECS) Deployment
+- AWS Elastic Container Service (ECS)

-- Helm Deployments
+- Native Helm

-- IIS (.NET) Deployment
+- IIS (.NET)

-- Pivotal Cloud Foundry Deployment
+- Pivotal Cloud Foundry

 - Traditional Deployments

-Kubernetes or Helm?
+Kubernetes or Native Helm?

-Harness includes both Kubernetes and Helm deployments, and you can Helm charts in both.
+Harness includes both Kubernetes and Helm deployments, and you can use Helm charts in both.
 Here's the difference: